Bunun people: Lunar calendar

+Agriculture

 Taiwan oil millet was one of the staple crops of the Bunun people until their 1941 relocation.
 In the 21st century Taiwanese oil millet cultivation has been revived.

 Ear-shooting festival

 Malahtangia, the ear-shooting festival is a male rite of passage ceremony in Bunun culture.
 The festival is usually held between March and April, and women are traditionally barred from attending.
 Before the festival, every adult male would journey to the mountains to hunt.
 Following a successful hunt, the men would return home and hang the carcasses from wooden frames so that the boys could shoot the dead animals.
 Those who could shoot a deer's ear were considered especially talented due to its small size.
 After this ritual, the participating boys were considered adults and could from then on join their brothers and fathers in the hunt.

 With modern lifestyle changes in Bunun society, the ear-shooting festival has become more of a ritualized performance; though the marksmanship and hunting skills taught through the festival are no longer as relevant, the event is still considered beneficial as it teaches respect for elders and the community at large.